noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 #### my 2 cents about this method

 Most of the time, I write my tests in a [Given-When-Then](https://martinfowler.com/bliki/GivenWhenThen.html) style.
-This is more a way to think you test than a way to write them!
-Here is an example to help you better understand what I'm talking about anyway.
+This is more a way to think about _how_ you test than a way to write tests!
+Here is an example to clarify.

 > **FYI** Here, I only "replaced" `it` and `context` by `then.it`, `given` & `when` in order to make it more simple to understand.
 > ```javascript